DarienLibrary/website_content/content/_finished/museum_passes/museums_covid.md

 Visit American military ships and explore maritime history at Intrepid.
 You'll visit an aircraft carrier, a space shuttle, a submarine, and a record-breaking British Airways Concorde.<br />
 <!-- [Select date to visit Intrepid](https://dar.to/2j5lPBg "Visit Intrepid")<br /> -->
 [View the exhibits](https://dar.to/2j1WQyo "View Intrepid's exhibits")<br />
-* Hours: Thursday-Sunday from 10 a.m. to 5 p.m.
+* Hours: Monday-Sunday from 10 a.m. to 5 p.m.
 * This pass is for free admission for up to six people per day.
 <br />
 </div>